foerstj/sumcol/README.md

 ## Creatures

 Almost 300 creatures are available for summoning.
-The Summons Collection now features all (normal & suitable) enemies from KoE, UP & LoA.\
+The Summons Collection now features all (normal & suitable) enemies from KoE+UP, LoA, and Yesterhaven.\
 For a list of all supported creatures, see CREATURES.md.